mckeeh3/akka-java-cluster-kubernetes/README.md

 Once this application is successfully deployed to a properly configured Kubernetes cluster you will be able to pull up a live view of the running system, as shown above in Figure 1.

+The above visualization is rendered using the [D3Js](https://d3js.org/) library.
+The web page used to render the visualization is located in `src/main/resources/monitor.html`.

+The monitor webpage is accessed via the HTTP server that is running in the `HttpServerActor` class.
+The HTTP server is started in this actor so in addition to handling HTTP requests this actor also handles incoming actor messages.

+The monitor web page uses a web socket to communicate with the HTTP server.
+The primary action is that every few seconds, the web page sends a request for the current status of the running cluster.
+The HTTP server actor responds with a JSON tree that contains the current cluster state.

+This tree starts with a single root element that represents the cluster.
+The next tree elements up from the root represent Akka cluster nodes.
+These elements also represent actors that are started one per cluster node.
+An example of a single actor per cluster node is the `HttpServerActor`.
+One instance of this actor is started on each Akka cluster node.

+Continuing up from the Akka node tree elements are shard actor elements.
+Shard actors are used in Akka Cluster Sharding to distribute entity actor instances across the cluster nodes.
+In the visualized tree the shard actors are shown as green circles.

+The tree leaf elements represent individual entity actors.
+The entity actors are shown as blue circles.
+When an entity actor instance is first started, the color used is a darker blue.
+When an entity actor instance is stopped the color fades to pink and then the circle disappears.

 TODO

 ### Installation